dankar/dankar.github.io/_posts/2014-11-20-interfacing-a-cheap-tds-meter-with-micro-controller.md

 ---
 {% include JB/setup %}

-For one of my project I needed automatic measurements of TDS (Total Dissolved Solids) in a solution.
+For one of my projects I need automatic measurements of TDS (Total Dissolved Solids) in a solution.
 There are a lot of cheap hand-held digital TDS meters available on ebay which made me give interfacing with one a shot.

 After probing around on the PCB for a while I did find a signal that could be used for extracting the data.
 The point with the signal can be seen in figure 1, on the resistor just below the black chip-on-board.